Valdes-Tresanco-MS/gmx_MMPBSA/docs/versus.md

 with versions higher than 2016.x one, but still with limitations
   [^7]: It is not clear whether it does support GROMACS versions 20xx.x or not, but we assume that it does since it is script-based.
-  [^8]: It is not clear whether it does support APBS versions 3.x.x , but we assume that it does since it is script-based.
+  [^8]: It is not clear whether it does support APBS versions 3.x.x

   [1]: https://github.com/RashmiKumari/g_mmpbsa